 \subsection{Graph Retrieval{\textendash}Augmented Generation}

-Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval,jiang2023active, trivedi2023interleaving} has been introduced to deal with nonfactual or hallucinated responses generated by large language models.
+Retrieval-Augmented Generation (RAG)~\citep{lewis2020retrieval,jiang2023active, trivedi2023interleaving} has been introduced to address hallucinated or factually incorrect responses generated by large language models.
 GraphRAG~\citep{edge2024local} has extended the RAG paradigm by leveraging knowledge graphs to provide richer context and improve complex reasoning.
-Following GraphRAG, Hyper-RAG~\citep{feng2025hyper} and HypergraphRAG~\citep{luo2025hypergraphrag} harness the power of hypergraphs, enabling the capture of higher-order relationships beyond simple pairwise links.
+Building on GraphRAG, Hyper-RAG~\citep{feng2025hyper} and HypergraphRAG~\citep{luo2025hypergraphrag} harness the power of hypergraphs, enabling the capture of higher-order relationships beyond simple pairwise links.
 In parallel, another line of work~\citep{chen2025pathrag,guo2025lightrag,gutierrez2025rag,wang2025causalrag,xu2025noderag} explores retrieval mechanisms that emphasize computational efficiency without sacrificing reasoning accuracy.
-More recently, Graph-R1~\citep{luo2025graph} further extends graph RAG by leveraging reinforcement learning to enhance adaptability and reasoning performance.
+More recently, Graph-R1~\citep{luo2025graph} further extends GraphRAG by leveraging reinforcement learning to enhance adaptability and reasoning performance.